mathiasayivor/boca/server/README.md

 ## TODO
-* Add Docker so installing and setting up MongoDB is fast
+* Add Docker so installing and setting up MongoDB is fast -- DONE!